-Again, to fully gain these benefits, you need to be consistent with your yoga exercises.
-Now, this depends entirely on what you’re aiming at.
+Again, to gain all these benefits, you need to be consistent with your yoga exercises and practice them according to your goals.

-If you’re a beginner or an elderly, maybe you want better balance.
-To achieve this, you’d need to perform three 1-hour sessions for a week for five weeks.
+Beginners or the elderly might want to focus on having better balance.
+One can start with three one-hour sessions a week for five weeks.
 Of course, this should be adjusted if you’re elderly.

-But if you want a more demanding workout, you can sign up for one of Life Time’s yoga classes.
+If you want a more intense workout, you can sign up for one of Life Time’s yoga classes.
 You can choose among many different formats and guided programs, depending on your goals.
-Whatever you choose, you’d still reap the benefits of this exercise as long as you remain consistent.
+Whatever you choose, you’d still reap the benefits of this exercise with proper consistency.

-As for finding an instructor, look for someone who’s a legitimate RYT (Registered Yoga Teacher).
-While this isn’t a perfect system, it’s a step in the right direction.
-An RYT has received at least 200-hours’ worth of training sessions.
+As for finding an instructor, look for a legitimate and Registered Yoga Teacher ( RYT).
+These teachers have received at least 200 hours worth of training sessions.
+While this isn’t a perfect system, it’s a step in the right direction in regulating yoga instructors.